haggen/wow/Focus/README.md

 ## Usage

-Simply move the add-on directory `Focus` into `World of Warcraft\Interface\AddOns` before launching the game.
-Nothing else to do or configure.
+Move the add-on directory `Focus` into `World of Warcraft\Interface\AddOns` before launching the game.
+After it's installed both your charater's frame and your target's frame are going to be repositioned to the center of the screen.
+Type `/focus` so you can your character's frame around while the target's frame mirrors your movement across the vertical axis.
+If you need you can type `/focus reset` to have them reset to their original position.

 ## License